 Adding to all of that, there are times where you cannot change calories at all but shift the composition of those calories (i.e. change the macro ratio) and create further fat loss.
 Which goes against the rule of thumb saying calories are everything.

 So to ignore macros is to ignore one of the prime movers in fat loss, muscle gain, health, and performance.

 Where should your individualized macros be set at?
-Shit… that’s a loaded question in itself, in fact I wrote an entire ebook on the subject – so if you really want to dive into it, I suggest checking out The Nutrition Hierarchy.
+Shit… that’s a loaded question in itself, in fact I wrote an entire ebook on the subject – so if you really want to dive into it, I suggest checking out The Tailored Nutrition Method (free-ebook).